2coolerino/The_game_of_googol/README.md

 # The_game_of_googol
-A python implementation of the game of googoll
+A simple python implementation of the game of googol